Gui1111RIbeiro/App_Hoteis/README.md

 - `Feature 3`: compatible for both devices IOS and Android
 - `Feature 4`: uses google maps api to show current location
 - `Feature 5`: can mark a location on the map and save it
+- `Feature 6`: take pictures using the cell phone camera

 # ▶ Run the Project